online doctor logo

 Keep the area clean

 Clean the affected region gently with warm water and mild soap.
-To avoid irritating the skin, stay away from items that are harsh or scented.
+Also, to avoid irritating the skin, stay away from items that are harsh or scented.
 A sitz bath can also help to clean the region and lessen pain.

 Apply warm compresses